 - B lymphocytes (B cells), which make antibodies in response to foreign antigens, especially microbes - T lymphocytes (T cells), which mature in the thymus.
 The T lymphocytes have several functions, including assisting B lymphocytes to make antibodies against invading bacteria, viruses or other microbes.
 The antibody attaches to the microbe, making it possible for other white blood cells to recognize the antibody and pull it into the cell (ingest it) along with its attached microbe.
-The white blood cell then kills and ingests the microbe. - Natural killer (NK) cells, which attack virus-infected cells or tumor cells without requiring an antibody or other mediation.
-T cells and NK cells have other functions as well, and are important elements in research efforts to design immunotherapies to treat lymphoma and other cancers.
+The white blood cell then kills and ingests the microbe. - Natural killer (NK) cells are a type of immune cell that has granules (small particles) with enzymes that can kill tumor cells or cells infected with a virus.
+A natural killer cell is a type of white blood cell.